Rookout/docs/docs/source-repos.md

 ### Debugging Packages

-By default, Rookout ignores your projet's dependencies.
+By default, Rookout ignores your projet's dependencies (`node_modules` for Node, `site-packages` for Python, inapplicable for JVM).
 This includes the `node_modules` directory for NodeJS applications and the `site-packages` directory for Python applications.

 If you are debugging a project installed as a package, add the following snippet to your `.rookout` file: